fabiantorrestech/etchASketch/README.md

 # etchASketch
 This is a beginner level Javascript project for me.
-My main objective with this project was to only use Javascript to meet the criteria of the etch-a-sketch project from TOP.
+My main objective with this project was to only use Javascript for most of the code to meet the criteria of the etch-a-sketch project from TOP.

 Live Preview: https://fabiantorrestech.github.io/etchASketch